 Native Australian rodents such as Hopping Mice and Rakali (water rats) pose little or no threat to public health and they are protected species in Australia, therefore it is illegal to harm them.

-Rakali are one of the last remaining large native mammals (apart from possums) that can still be found in urban Adelaide, including the West Torrens' area.
-They are shy and reclusive and will not enter roofs or wall cavities like introduced rats.
+Rakali are one of the last remaining large native mammals (apart from possums) that can still be found in urban Adelaide, including West Torrens.
+They are shy and reclusive and will not enter the roofs or wall cavities of your property like introduced rats.

 Signs that you have a rodent problem

 If you have a rodent problem the first sign is usually droppings.
 Other common signs include:

 - urine odours